Rules of the Competition

 A communication project or tool crafted to cultivate a devoted physical or virtual, internal or external community for an organization or brand, with the aim of fostering engagement and cultivating a favorable perception of the organization or brand.

 3.1.19.
-CRISIS (AND ISSUE) COMMUNICATION
+CHALLENGE COMMUNICATION

 Communication activities in preparation, testing and execution during the crisis situation or important event.